stronnag/mwptools/docs/manual/docs/mwp-windows-msys.md

 	PS C:\Users\win11> gsettings set org.stronnag.mwp smartport-fuel-unit 'mAh'
     ```

+You may also the graphical [mwpset](mwpset.md) application to maintain settings.

 ## Other

 Note that mwp creates and consumes IP services.
 It may be necessary to ensure that `mwp.exe` is white-listed in the Windows firewall.